The-AVR/AVR-2022/docs/content/advanced-vrc-drone-assembly/t-265-camera-mounting/_index.md

 {{% alert title="Note" color="note" %}}
 As you're going through the build process make note of any cables that may obstruct the drone's propellers.
-The photos provided throughout this GitBook show how we've mounted things and provide an sufficient amount of clearance.
+The photos provided throughout this documentation show how we've mounted things and provide an sufficient amount of clearance.
 {{% /alert %}}